KBNLresearch/iromlab/doc/setupGuide.md

 * The installation platform is Microsoft Windows (tested with Windows 7).
 Other platforms (e.g. Linux-based one) will not work properly, because various parts of the code are Windows-specific.
 * Python 3.6 (or more recent) is installed on the target platform.
 Older 3.x versions may (but are not guaranteed to) work.
 * Since Iromlab uses the [IsoBuster](https://www.isobuster.com/) and [dBpoweramp](https://www.dbpoweramp.com/) software for data extraction and audio ripping, licensed copies of both software packages must be available.
-* Iromlab requires the dBpoweramp command-line ripping tool, which provides a command-line interface to dBpoweramp. **This is a custom tool that was developed specifically for KB, and it is not included in dBpoweramp's default installer!**
 * Iromlab was created to be used in conjuction with Acronova Nimbie disc autoloaders.
 It has been tested with the [Nimbie NB21-DVD model](http://www.acronova.com/product/auto-blu-ray-duplicator-publisher-ripper-nimbie-usb-nb21/9/review.html).
 It may work with other models as well.

 Getting Iromlab up running requires a number of installation and configuration steps: